nahuelsantos/dinky-server/wiki_content/Mail-Service.md

 1. Go to your Google Account > Security > 2-Step Verification (enable it)
 2. Go to App Passwords, create a new password for "Mail" app
-3. Use these credentials in your .env.mail file:
+3. Use these credentials in your .env file:
    ```
    SMTP_RELAY_HOST=smtp.gmail.com
    SMTP_RELAY_PORT=587